 To apply for this award, please submit your application here:

-Fulbright Postdoctoral Scholar Award, award #9450-MX US Scholar Application_Fulbright_Postdoctoral
+Fulbright Postdoctoral Scholar Award, award #11450-MX US Scholar Application_Fulbright_Postdoctoral.

 • Medical health benefits provided by the U.S. Department of State

 he commission follows the recommendations of both the Mexican government and the U.S. Embassy Travel Warnings when placing U.S. Fulbright grantees in Mexico.
 Applications or affiliations located in areas where 4 there is a level 4 U.S. Department of State Travel Advisory in effect will NOT be considered.
 See the U.S. Department of State Travel Advisories webpage for further information.

 1. Do I need to speak Spanish fluently to be awarded this grant?